snyk/driftctl/README.md

 # About driftctl
-`driftctl` measures infrastucture as code coverage, and tracks cloud configuration drift.
+`driftctl` measures infrastucture as code coverage, and tracks infrastructure drift.

 ## Why ?

-Infrastructure as code is awesome, but there are too many moving parts: codebase, state file, actual cloud configuration.
+Infrastructure as code is awesome, but there are too many moving parts: codebase, state file, actual cloud state.
 Things tend to drift.

 Drift can have multiple causes: from developers creating or updating infrastructure through the web console without telling anyone, to uncontrolled updates on the cloud provider side.
 Handling infrastructure drift vs the codebase can be challenging.